 Planning permission may be required to externally paint your house if you are in a conservation area or your building is listed.

-A Certificate of Lawfulness is obtained when your project may not require planning permission.
+A Certificate of Lawfulness (Scotland) or Lawful Development Certificate (England) can be obtained if you are unsure your proposed home improvements meet the permitted development criteria.
 It confirms that planning permission was not required.
-A Certificate of Lawfulness should be kept in a safe place as it may be required to confirm planning permission was not required should you come to sell your home.
+A Certificate of Lawfulness or Lawful Development Certificate should be kept in a safe place as it may be required to confirm planning permission was not required should you come to sell your home.

 You might need planning permission to remove tree if you live in a conservation area or the tree is protected by a TPO (Tree Protection Order) it is a legal requirement to obtain your planning departments permission unless there is an immediate safety risk caused by the tree (proof the tree was causing an immediate safety risk may be required e.g. photos etc…) Visit our tree works page